matt2ology/obsidian-technical-notes/Book Notes and References Library 📚/How to Build Android Apps with Kotlin/How to Build Android Apps with Kotlin Note Hub.md

 ### Chapter 3 - Developing the UI with Fragments

+Developing the UI with Fragments, teaches you the fundamentals of using fragments for the user interface of an Android application.
+You will learn how to use fragments in multiple ways to build application layouts for phones and tablets, including using the Jetpack Navigation component.

 ### Chapter 4 - Building App Navigation

 ### Chapter 5 - Essential Libraries: Retrofit, Mochi, and Glide